 Let’s start with fixed annuities.
 Fixed annuities with yields tied to a stock index – indexed annuities – have become hot in recent years, much of it due to an aging population increasingly wary of volatile stocks.
 The rise of annuity sales is great.
 Fear of stock market volatility has affected variable annuity sales, as well.

 One of the reasons index annuity sales are up is partly due to more consumer friendly product designs that have made the product more acceptable to the industry (and their compliance departments) and, as noted, partly due to demographic trends, i.e., baby boomers’ changing priorities.
+Making retirement money last has become a priority and annuities do speak to a need.

-The financial industry is famous for responding to trends (and fears) with saleable solutions designed to generate revenue for the distribution channel.
+Remember, though, the financial industry is famous for responding to trends (and fears) with saleable solutions designed to generate revenue for the distribution channel.
 If you’re considering purchasing an annuity, here are a few guidelines you may want to consider.

 Index-linked annuities are NOT a substitute for equities.